asiventsev/project2redmine/README.md

 1. Add parameter redmine_project_id to settings list.
 (It was not obvious how to get it from Redmine.
 Easy way is to get project in JSON format, for example, from URL `http://192.168.10.23:3500/projects/uute.json` for project described above.)
 2. Put real Redmine task IDs instead of 0 for tasks to be synchronized.

+## Some limitations

+Redmine issue (task) can be appointed to one team member only so P2R expects no more than one synchronizable resourse per MSP project task.
+If more, an error will be reported and script stopped.

 ## Synchronization